Quick Links

 Course Requirements

-The LOP 30 credit hour degree consists of 18 credit hours of required courses and 12 credit hours of elective courses.
+The Leadership and Organizational Performance 30 credit hour degree consists of 18 credit hours of required courses and 12 credit hours of elective courses.
 If you have less than five years of consecutive work experience, you will also need to complete a 135-hour internship.
 If you meet the five-year threshold but want to explore another industry or broaden your professional resume, you have the opportunity to benefit from an internship.
 Internships give students a valuable opportunity to apply what they’ve learned in the classroom to hands-on placement across a variety of industries.

 Flexibility is a key component of the LOP program, allowing you to customize your elective courses to support your educational and career goals.
 For example, you can take 12 elective credit hours from the menu of LOP courses listed below.
 Alternatively, electives can be completed with 6 LOP credit hours and 6 credit hours from other parts of the university, for example, the Owen Graduate School of Management, or the College of Arts & Science.